 Are your plants getting enough water?
 How is the quality of your soil?
-A smart plant monitor can help you track these important factors and keep your plants healthy.
+A plant monitor is a smart gardening tool that can help you track these important factors and keep your plants healthy.
 Smart plant monitors reference databases to determine the needs of the specific plants you pair them with.
-With a companion app, these tools will notify you if your plant needs more water, less light, or something else in order to thrive.
+With a companion app, these smart gardening tools will notify you if your plant needs more water, less light, or something else in order to thrive.
 Certain smart plant monitors can also transition from indoors to outdoors for multipurpose use.

 Smart plant pots

 Much like smart gardens and smart plant monitors, plant pots can be smart too.
-These devices help communicate plant needs to you, indicating when a plant may be getting too much or not enough light or water.
+These smart gardening tools help communicate plant needs to you, indicating when a plant may be getting too much or not enough light or water.
 Some even have expressions, turning your plant into a virtual pet.
 Many smart planters are even self-watering, so you no longer have to worry about watering schedules.

-One easy way to add smart technology to your indoor garden is to use grow lights on a smart plug or timer to make sure your plants get optimum light, even during the dark winter months.
+One easy way to incorporate smart gardening tools in your indoor garden is to use grow lights on a smart plug or timer to make sure your plants get optimum light, even during the dark winter months.
 Or you can buy a smart light system that comes with an app so you can monitor your lights remotely and optimize lighting for specific plants.

-When it comes to outdoor spaces, smart technology can make your yard work and gardening tasks much easier.
+When it comes to outdoor spaces, smart gardening tools can make your yard work and gardening tasks much easier.

 Ensure your garden is getting the right amount of moisture with smart sprinklers.
-These devices can connect to a garden hose or integrate with the sprinkler system you already have installed.
+These smart gardening tools can connect to a garden hose or integrate with the sprinkler system you already have installed.
 Still others require a new installation.
 Smart sprinkler systems can help you save water and control schedules from your smartphone.
-These devices even monitor weather patterns, so your lawn or garden doesn’t get watered twice when it rains.
+These smart gardening tools even monitor weather patterns, so your lawn or garden doesn’t get watered twice when it rains.

 Smart lawn mowers

 You’ve heard of robot vacuums.
 Now, get ready for robot mowers.
 Much like a WiFi-enabled vacuum cleaner, smart lawn mowers will tend your lawn automatically according to schedules you create.
-These devices are battery-powered and have adjustable blades so you can cut your lawn to your desired height.
+These smart gardening tools are battery-powered and have adjustable blades so you can cut your lawn to your desired height.
 And many come with an app, so you can manage the mowing schedule from your phone.

-To power your smart garden devices, you need to have a strong WiFi signal to broadcast to your smart devices.
+To power your smart garden, you need to have a strong WiFi signal to broadcast to your smart gardening tools.
 Keep in mind that every smart device you connect to your internet will impact your bandwidth and internet speeds, so get the most out of your setup by investing in fiber internet.
 Fiber internet is fast, reliable, and can handle multiple devices without a significant impact on your bandwidth.
 See if CenturyLink Fiber Internet is available near you.